gschmutz/integration-architecture-workshop/08-camel-service/README.md

     		.to("direct:order-processing");
 ```

-For the transformation from CSV to XML, we can use the [bindy](http://camel.apache.org/bindy.html) component and the [jaxb](http://camel.apache.org/jaxb.html) component.
-The transformation works by first converting the CSV into a Java object and from the Java object to XML.
-The output of the transformation is sent to the direct route, to reuse the route for the "order-processing".
+For the transformation from CSV to XML, we are using the [bindy](http://camel.apache.org/bindy.html) component and the [jaxb](http://camel.apache.org/jaxb.html) component.

+The transformation works by first converting the CSV into a Java object and then from the Java object to XML.
+The output of the transformation is sent to the direct route, to reuse the route of the "order-processing".

+The flow has errors, because the `Order.class` is missing.

 Create a new Java class `Order` which represents the Order domain object and add the following code: